truelossless/cugparck/README.md

 ## Features

 - Rainbow table generation (also called offline phase)
-    - GPU-accelerated rainbow table generation for CUDA-capable devices
+  - GPU-accelerated rainbow table generation via CUDA or Vulkan
   - Multithreaded CPU rainbow table generation for other devices
   - Compressed delta encoding
   - Maximality factor support
   - Filtration
   - Charset, maximum password length, chain length ... customization
   - Ability to generate multiple rainbow tables to bump the success rate
   - Close to the rainbow table theory [4, 5].
 A single rainbow table has a success rate of 86.5%, while 4 tables are close to 99.96%.

 - Attack using rainbow tables (also called online phase)
   - Fast table loading using full zero-copy deserialization and memory-mapped buffers
   - Multithreaded CPU attack
   - NTLM, MD4, MD5, SHA-1, SHA-2, SHA-3 support

 - Windows accounts dumping and cracking
   - Dump the NTLM hashes from Windows accounts
   - Supports legacy RC4 encryption as well as AES encryption (Windows >= 1607)
   - Automatically try to crack the dumped hashes

 ## Installation